madeline-scyphers/Procyon-Wiki/docs/Factions/The Maelstrom.md

 - [[./House Malklaith|House Malklaith]]

 ## Situation
-The Maelstrom raids shipping lanes and sells goods via the [[./Ashen Knives|Ashen Knives]].
+The Maelstrom raids shipping lanes and sells goods via the [[Ashen Knives|Ashen Knives]].
 Alanda is scheming to find a way to jump systems with her entire crew by taking over a jumpgate, preferably without incurring full-scale Hegemonic retribution.